Real Estate Witch

 On-market1.9%

-That means its Zestimates for half of all off-market homes are within 6.9% of their selling price, and half are not.
+Zestimates for half of all off-market homes are within 7.1% of their selling price, and half aren't.
 So your home value estimate could be off by tens of thousands of dollars.

 Zillow’s accuracy also depends on your local housing market.
 Its Zestimates are far less accurate in states and cities with fewer home sales and active listings.

-For example, Zillow’s error rate for off-market homes is just 5.3% in Virginia.
-But its error rates are much higher in states with fewer available Zestimates.
+For example, Zillow's error rate for off-market homes is just 5.3% in Colorado.
+But its error rates are much higher in states with fewer available Zestimates, such as Vermont, where the median error rate is 12.7%.

 Zillow’s least accurate states